Who We Are

 Programs/Wellness Meeting

-What is a COA Today?
+What is a COA?

 Each COA determines its own priorities based on unique local circumstances, resources and interests.
 Regardless of design, a local senior center is often a home away from home for socializing, learning, wellness, “giving back,” or just a reason to get out of the house.
-For the rapidly growing older population, COAs and senior centers provide a safe place for Massachusetts older adults to remain independent productive and in the community for as long as possible.
+For the rapidly growing older population, COAs and senior centers provide a safe place for Massachusetts older adults to remain independent, productive, and in the community for as long as possible.